 Over 80 people participated in Threesis last year, we had six heats and 12 individuals went forward to the Grande Finale

-Check out our promo video, as well as clips from last year's Grande Finale below.
+Check out our promo video, as well as clips from 2019's Grande Finale below.

-The winner of Threesis 2018 was James Blackwell with his talk "Finding brain tumours using ultrasound"
+Our 2018 winner was James Blackwell, with his talk "Finding brain tumours using ultrasound"

-Threesis was last held in 2016, when the winner was Bárbara Oliveira, for her presentation on using microwave breast imaging to enable more accessible and affordable cancer screening.
+In 2016, Threesis was won by Bárbara Oliveira, for her presentation on using microwave breast imaging to enable more accessible and affordable cancer screening.

 Bárbara went on to become a runner-up Thesis-in-3, and a finalist in ResearchFest 2017.